The GPS and the Constant Velocity of Light

 there

-is nothing that says that that star
+that says that that star cluster is at an absolute rest.
+It

-is at an absolute rest.
-It probably moves around our galaxy which
+probably moves around our galaxy which itself moves around the

-we see that the star cluster mentioned above is just another moving
+that the star cluster mentioned above is just another moving

-in which again, we have an "apparent" velocity of light equal to c in
+frame, in which again, we have an "apparent" velocity of light

-directions, because we do not know yet, how to get an absolute
+equal to c in all directions, because we do not know yet, how to

-of clocks from the absolute frame.
+get an absolute synchronization of clocks from the absolute

 A